How To Budget for Your Coffee Shop Business

 As you plan your coffee shop budget and start thinking about where you are planning to get the money from, you will need to know where that “red line in the sand” is with the money that you can personally contribute to your business startup.
 This will ensure that your business efforts do not destroy your personal finances and ability to support yourself.

-We cannot emphasize enough that you should consciously give yourself a little financial “slack”.
 When it comes to your coffee shop budget you need a financial buffer, or what I like to call “financial slack.”
 That is, you need to provide yourself a little margin of error on all your financial calculations.
 This will help ensure you have enough cash to see you to your next goal.

 Perhaps, you may want to do this by over-estimating each item on your costs list.
 Provide yourself some “slack” of, say 10%, of the anticipated costs.
 Again, it's better to have a few more dollars in your account after everything is paid for, then to be a many dollars short.

-Knowing how much things are going to cost, will help you plan for contingencies (if necessary), provide you with information when it comes to borrowing and raising capital for your coffee business.
+Knowing how much things are going to cost, will help you plan for contingencies (if necessary), as well as provide you with information when it comes to borrowing and raising capital for your coffee business.
 So start your research early and start pricing things out, everything from your espresso machine to your table and chairs.

 Know what kind of coffee business you want

-Whether you want a coffee stand or if you want a full-fledged café and bookstore, the startup costs and day-to-day operational costs will vary.
+Whether you want a coffee stand or a full-fledged café and bookstore, the startup costs and day-to-day operational costs will vary.
 Of course, as you learn more and more about starting a coffee shop, your business plan or business concept may change.
 This is fine too.
 It happens frequently.
 As it should because as your depth of knowledge grows your concept will naturally change.

 Know what your budget is (or will be) and how much you will need to get up to break-even